konmik/konmik.github.io/content/posts/how_to_live_better_without_di.md

 Let's add some protection to prevent inexperienced developers from breaking it.
 A single variable has no logic, so it cannot control its assignment.

-The obvious design is to create an intermediate object that has `fun inject()` function that will check if it is the right time to have an injection.
+The obvious design is to create an intermediate object that will check if it is the right time to have an injection.

 ```Kotlin